ISAC-GROUP/AFFC-DepGuard/README.md

 ## Acknowledgement ✉️

 If you are interested in our collection of ubiquitous wearable devices, please contact  [Yongpan Zou Prof.](https://yongpanzou.github.io/), College of Computer Science and Software Engineering, Shenzhen University.

-## Star ⭐️

-If you find our code and dataset useful, we will be appreciate if you can give our repository a star.